Intensive Diabetes Management

 By actively managing your diabetes through intensive monitoring and treatment, you can potentially reduce the need for emergency room visits, hospitalizations, and other costly medical interventions.
 This can lead to long-term cost savings and improved financial stability.

-See also Diabetes Self Management Questionnaire
+See also Vascular Dementia Diabetes Management

 Challenges of Intensive Diabetes Management